aozherelyeva/autotests-project-sample/README.md

 # How to execute the tests:
 - `pytest -v --tb=line test_items.py` - execute tests with default parameters.

-- `pytest -v --tb=line --language="ru" test_items.py` - execute tests with a custom language parameter
+- `pytest -v --tb=line --language="ru" test_items.py` - execute tests with a custom locale.
+The default parameter value is "en".

 - `pytest -v --tb=line --browser=firefox --language="fr" test_items.py` - execute the test in a specific browser with a custom language parameter.
 The defult browser is Chrome.
 You can select `chrome` or `firefox`.